Sash window: Box sash window

 To facilitate operation, the weight of the glazed panel is usually balanced by a heavy steel, lead, or cast-iron sash weight or counter-weight concealed within the window frame.
 The sash weight is connected to the window by a braided cotton sash cord, or a chain, that runs over a pulley at the top of the frame, although spring balances are sometimes used.
 Repairing a broken cord requires disassembling parts of the window frame.

 The term "sash windows" is used interchangeably with the term "box sash windows" in the United Kingdom, and frequently used to describe the same thing.
 Historically box sash windows are heavier and more stately in nature than modern sash windows, but both terms are used within the industry when referring to the same type of window.

 The name "hung sash window", which is more usual in the United States than in the United Kingdom, typically refers to a double-hung window with two sashes that can move up and down in the window frame.
 These windows are commonly found in older buildings in warmer climates, as they promote airflow and are easy to clean.
 A significant advantage of double-hung windows is that they provide efficient cooling of interiors during warm weather.
+In many cases, there is a second interchangeable pane that covers the outside of the entire window, glass in the winter and a screen in the summer.
 Opening both the top and bottom of a sash window by equal amounts allows warm air at the top of the room to escape, thus drawing relatively cool air from outside into the room through the bottom opening.
+With the glass outer pane in place, a dead air gap is created to increase the insulation value.
 A double-hung window where the upper sash is smaller (shorter) than the lower is termed a cottage window.

 A single-hung window has two sashes, but normally the top sash is fixed and only the bottom sash slides.
 Triple- and quadruple-hung windows are used for tall openings, common in New England churches.
 Construction is usually of softwood, and these sashes were traditionally only single-glazed.